isomerpages/sndgo-corp/pages/transport/autonomous-vehicles.md

 Several AV trials are running concurrently to expedite the development and testing of AV vehicles.

-LTA is also working with companies to develop autonomous truck platooning solutions to transport containers from one port terminal to another.
+Land Transport Authority (LTA) is also working with companies to develop autonomous truck platooning solutions to transport containers from one port terminal to another.
 They are exploring options for self-driving utility vehicles for waste collection and road sweeping to address the manpower issues we continuously face.

 You can check out some public trials to experience what it might be like in the near future.